meltano/sdk/docs/stream_maps.md

    setting _prior_ to any Sink processing functions.
    - This means that the target developer can assume that all streams and records are transformed, aliased, filtered, etc. _before_ any custom target code is executed.
-3. The upcoming standalone mapper plugin (`meltano-map-transform`) is a hybrid tap/target which simply receives input from a tap, transforms all stream and schema messages via the `stream_maps` config option, and then emits the resulting stream(s) to a downstream target.
+3. The standalone mapper plugin [`meltano-map-transformer`](https://hub.meltano.com/mappers/meltano-map-transformer/) is a hybrid tap/target which simply receives input from a tap, transforms all stream and schema messages via the `stream_maps` config option, and then emits the resulting stream(s) to a downstream target.